 If you're charged with possession of a knife or the victim of a knife-related crime, you should contact an attorney as soon as possible to discuss your legal options.

-- What it means to be charged with violating your state's knife law, including elements of the crime, potential defenses, and the length of any possible criminal sentence.
+- The elements of the crime, potential defenses, and the length of any possible criminal sentence

 - The types of knives your state permits and any restrictions or limitations on the type of knife you can own and/or carry

 Knife Handling Safety Tips

-- If you're outside your home state, check the applicable local and state laws and regulations governing the possession, ownership, and transportation of knives.
-Municipalities differ in their knife laws, so it is important to check wherever you are using the knife.
+- If you're outside your home state, check the applicable local and state laws and regulations governing knives' possession, ownership, and transportation.
+Municipalities differ in their knife laws, so it is important to check wherever you use the knife.

 - Even if a type of knife is not outlawed, you must still use extreme care when handling and storing these legal knives.
 Just because a type of knife is allowed doesn't mean you won't face criminal liability if you use the knife to perpetuate a dangerous crime.
 For example, using a kitchen knife as a stabbing weapon doesn't exempt you from criminal liability.